Czesław Miłosz: Nobel laureate

 Many Poles became aware of Miłosz for the first time when he won the Nobel Prize.
 After a 30-year ban in Poland, his writing was finally published there in limited selections.
 He was also able to visit Poland for the first time since fleeing in 1951 and was greeted by crowds with a hero's welcome.
 He met with leading Polish figures like Lech Wałęsa and Pope John Paul II.
 At the same time, his early work, until then only available in Polish, began to be translated into English and many other languages.

 In 1981, Miłosz was appointed the Norton Professor of Poetry at Harvard University, where he was invited to deliver the Charles Eliot Norton Lectures.
 He used the opportunity, as he had before becoming a Nobel laureate, to draw attention to writers who had been unjustly imprisoned or persecuted.
 The lectures were published as The Witness of Poetry (1983).

 Miłosz continued to publish work in Polish through his longtime publisher in Paris, including the poetry collections Hymn of the Pearl (1981) and Unattainable Earth (1986), and the essay collection Beginning with My Streets (1986).

 In 1986, Miłosz's wife, Janina, died.

 In 1988, Miłosz's Collected Poems appeared in English; it was the first of several attempts to collect all his poetry into a single volume.
 After the fall of communism in Poland, he split his time between Berkeley and Kraków, and he began to publish his writing in Polish with a publisher based in Kraków.
 When Lithuania broke free from the Soviet Union in 1991, Miłosz visited for the first time since 1939.
 In 2000, he moved to Kraków.

 In 1992, Miłosz married Carol Thigpen, an academic at Emory University in Atlanta, Georgia.
 They remained married until her death in 2002.
-His work from the 1990s includes the poetry collections Facing the River (1994) and Roadside Dog (1997), and the collection of short prose Miłosz’s ABC’s (1997).
+His work from the 1990s includes the poetry collections Facing the River (1994) and Road-side Dog (1997), and the collection of short prose Miłosz’s ABC’s (1997).
 Miłosz's last stand-alone volumes of poetry were This (2000), and The Second Space (2002).
 Uncollected poems written afterward appeared in English in New and Selected Poems (2004) and, posthumously, in Selected and Last Poems (2011).